AlaskaAirlines/WC-Generator/template/.github/ISSUE_TEMPLATE/publish_component.md

 ---
 name: Publish Component
-about: Create a ticket to drive compliance before publishing a a new componet to Auro Design System
+about: Create a ticket to drive compliance before publishing a new component to Auro Design System
 title: 'auro-[name]; publish to Auro Design System'
 labels: 'Status: Review Needed, not-reviewed'
 ---